- ESF Summer Courses (Newcomb, Syracuse and other campuses)

 Location: Adirondack Ecological Center, Newcomb NY

 Cost: The course cost for 2020 is $500.

 Prerequisite: EFB 202, EFB 320 or equivalent; permission of instructor is required.

 For further information, contact Stacy McNulty, (518) 582-4551 ext.
 102

-This residential course offers introductions to Adirondack flora and fauna in a regional context as subjects for various interpretive programs and products such as nature walks and trailside presentations, and slide presentations.
+This two-week, three-credit residential course offers introductions to Adirondack flora and fauna in a regional context as subjects for various interpretive programs and products such as nature walks and trailside presentations, and slide presentations.
 The application of professional interpretive techniques and the inclusion of natural history in science education are highlights.
-Note: This course will serve as an upper-division field elective for all EFB majors.
+Taught in summer, even years.

-Additional fees apply: Board/meals of approximately $312 plus transportation fee TBD
+Additional fees: Board/meals of approximately $312 plus transportation fee TBD